argilla-io/distilabel/README.md

 Distilabel is a tool that can be used to **synthesize data and provide AI feedback**.
 Our community uses Distilabel to create amazing [datasets](https://huggingface.co/datasets?other=distilabel) and [models](https://huggingface.co/models?other=distilabel), and **we love contributions to open-source** ourselves too.

 - The [1M OpenHermesPreference](https://huggingface.co/datasets/argilla/OpenHermesPreferences) is a dataset of ~1 million AI preferences derived from teknium/OpenHermes-2.5.
-It shows how we can use Distilabel to **synthesize data at immense scale**.
+It shows how we can use Distilabel to **synthesize data on an immense scale**.
 - Our [distilabeled Intel Orca DPO dataset](https://huggingface.co/datasets/argilla/distilabel-intel-orca-dpo-pairs) and the [improved OpenHermes model](https://huggingface.co/argilla/distilabeled-OpenHermes-2.5-Mistral-7B),, show how we **improve model performance by filtering out 50%** of the original dataset through **AI feedback**.
 - The [haiku DPO data](https://github.com/davanstrien/haiku-dpo) outlines how anyone can create a **dataset for a specific task** and **the latest research papers** to improve the quality of the dataset.